rithik-sandron/dotfiles/README.md

-# My 🖥️ Mac setup automation and dotfiles
+# My 🖥️ Mac Setup Automation and Dotfiles 🚀

-## If you wish to use it,
+## If you wish to use it, follow these steps:

-1. Copy the files to your `~` directory.
+1. Run `./init.sh` ⚙️
-2. Run `./init.sh` (for Mac setup automation)
+2. Provide your Mac username & GitHub email (if you want to set up Git SSH) ✍️
-3. Provide a mac username & GitHub mail (if you wish to setup your git ssh).
+3. Run `gh ssh-key add ~/.ssh/id_ed25519.pub` to copy your SSH key and add it to your GitHub account 🔑

-4. Run `gh ssh-key add ~/.ssh/id_ed25519.pub` to copy your ssh key and add it to your GitHub account.
+## This will:

-## This will
+- Set a useful minimal Zsh theme I created 🎨
-- Sets an useful minimal zsh theme I created.
+- Generate an SSH key for your GitHub account 🔐
-- Generates ssh key for your GitHub acoount.
+- Install Homebrew, IDEs & other necessary packages 📦
-- Installs HomeBrew, IDEs & other necessary packages.
+- Add useful aliases for generic terminal commands ⌨️
-- Adds useful aliases for generic terminal commands.
+- Disable telemetry & other analytics 🚫📊
-- Disables telemetries & other analytics.
+- Show file extensions (which are off by default on Mac) 📂
-- Shows file extension which is not on by default in Mac.
+- Import VSCode settings and install recommended extensions 🖥️✨